 - Candida tropicalis H2O2 MIC ≈ 300 mg / L

-Our next study also evaluated how well hydrogen peroxide worked at stopping yeast growth.
+The next study also evaluated how well hydrogen peroxide worked at stopping yeast growth.
 The yeast that was examined by the research was a strain of Candida albicans.
-This important study was published in Nigerian Journal of Medicine: journal of the National Association of Resident Doctors of Nigeria [23.3 (2014): 201-206].
+This important study was published in the Nigerian Journal of Medicine: Journal of the National Association of Resident Doctors of Nigeria [23.3 (2014): 201-206].
 The study used a 35% concentration of H2O2 to see the MIC for Candida albicans.
 This study also proved that hydrogen peroxide could effectively inhibit Candida albicans.

 Cautions for Using Hydrogen Peroxide